 South Oakleigh College is proud to offer students an innovative and diverse Arts program in both the Visual Arts and Performing Arts.
-The study of the Arts is both unique and creative and fosters students’ critical and creative thinking processes.
+The study of the Arts is both a unique and creative learning journey and fosters students’ critical and creative thinking processes.

 Students positively engage in a vast range of opportunities in both disciplines, visual and performing.
-Each discipline challenges students to work both independently and collaboratively to problem solve and find resolutions to real life tasks.
+Each discipline challenges students to work both independently as well as collaboratively to problem solve and find resolutions to real life tasks.

 Students are presented opportunities to develop skills within Visual Art – in both two-dimensional and three-dimensional art making practices including ceramics, printmaking, drawing, painting, construction and textiles as well as in Media and Digital Art, Visual Communication and Design.
 In Performing Arts, students can partake and develop skills in Drama, Music and Theatre Studies.